Bayesian cluster analysis: Point estimation and credible balls: A comparison of the variation of information and Binder's loss

-\end{itemize} \end{property} A proof for VI can be found in \cite{Meila07}.
+The first important property is that both VI and $ \tB$ are metrics on the space of partitions. \begin{property} Both VI and $\tB$ are metrics on the space of partitions. \end{property} A proof for VI can be found in \cite{Meila07}.
 For $\tB$, the proof results from the fact that $\tB$ can be derived as the Hamming distance between the binary representation of the clusterings.